Get all the latest data for Hiroshima

 What property types will appreciate the most in Hiroshima in 2026?

-As of early 2026, the property type expected to appreciate the most in Hiroshima is well-located resale condominiums (manshon), particularly those within walking distance of major transit nodes.
+As of early 2026, resale condominiums in well-connected central locations are the property type expected to appreciate the most in Hiroshima throughout 2026, followed closely by new-build condominiums near major transit nodes.

 How will interest rates affect property prices in Hiroshima in 2026?